CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 In order to get all messages from all chats that a user is a participant in, including one-on-one chats, group chats, and meeting chats the Graph API will be required to use.
 This is a <a href="https://learn.microsoft.com/en-us/graph/teams-protected-apis">protected API</a> and will require <a href="https://learn.microsoft.com/en-us/graph/teams-licenses">licensing and billing</a> information provided to Microsoft.

+To <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#rehydrate-teams-private-chats-">Rehydrate Teams Private Chats</a> it is required to use the Graph API.

 Be default, CloudM Migrate uses the EWS protocol to migrate Teams data which has no additional cost.

 ---